glmack/music_reviews/README.md

 **Hypothesis testing**

-We explored the relationships between music genres, authors and review scores to see if there is patterns that define ?????
+We explored the relationships between music genres, authors and review scores.

 We conducted 3 standard statistical test to answer the following questions: